 EXCUSED ATTENDANCE FROM SPECIFIC CURRICULAR TOPICS - In accordance with the Bergen County Technical Schools Excused Attendance From Specific Curricular Topics Policy #5250, a student may be excused from any part of the instructions in health education, family life education, sex education, or instruction that includes dissection of animals that is in conflict with the conscience or sincerely held moral or religious beliefs of the student's parent(s) or legal guardian(s) or the adult student.
 A request for exclusion must be presented in a signed statement and submitted to the building Principal.
 An excused student shall be assigned to an alternate program of independent study on a substitute topic within the particular topic area.
-No excused student will be penalized by loss of credit as a result of his or her exclusion, but a student will be held accountable for successful completion of any alternate work assigned.
+No excused student will be penalized by loss of credit as a result of their exclusion, but a student will be held accountable for successful completion of any alternate work assigned.

 GRADE POINT AVERAGES - Grade Point Averages (GPA) are calculated at the close of each school year, and sent to all colleges to which the student applies.
 All classes are weighted on a 4.0 scale.
+Applied Technology High School does not rank students or report student's ranks to colleges.